Masterchef Goes Large

 Possibly a sign that MasterChef has passed its peak, in 2011 the children's version was effectively replaced by Junior Bake Off, though Junior Masterchef returned in 2012, with Donal Skehan replacing Nadia Sawalha, and Sharon Horgan on voiceover duties.
 Thankfully, Skehan is neither patronising nor gushy in his approach, simply pleasant and matey, more in the style of Aaron Craze on 'Junior Bake Off', but far less gung-ho.
 Luckily one thing they didn't change was those weird multicoloured mascot things, which are now featured even more prominently in the opening titles - yes, we want a set too.
 Throughout this series, the standard of cooking has remained very high, the judges have once again frequently had difficult decisions to make regarding who should stay and who should go and the kids have been as delightful and enthusiastic as ever.
 As with the previous series, slightly more girls than boys have featured overall, but, whereas in the 2010 series the four finallists comprised three girls and one boy, the 2012 finallists were three boys and one girl.
 The 2010 finallists, incidentally, appeared memorably in one edition as the food critics, judging dishes cooked by their 2012 counterparts.
 There was another series in 2014, still with Torode and Skehan as judges, and with the latter demonstrating his cookery-skills just as much as his Australian colleague, but there have been no further series since, which is a real shame.
 Still, at least it ran for three series, which was respectable.

-BBC Three ran a series in 2023 with Poppy O'Toole from YouTube and Kerth Gumbs from Great British Menu.
-It went down well enough for a second helping, with series one guest judge Big Has replacing Gumbs.
+BBC Three ran a ten-episode series in 2023 with Poppy O'Toole from TikTok and Kerth Gumbs from Great British Menu.
+It went down well enough for a second helping, with series one guest judge Big Has replacing Gumbs... except this series only lasted five episodes instead of ten.
+Big Fee more like.

 Key moments